 publish the application.
 The search will now be available in the portal.

 2.7.5.
-Full-text search in files that aren't managed by Intrexx
+Full-text search in files that are not managed by Intrexx

-With hyparchive web service interface it's possible to search for documents
+With hyparchive web service interface it is possible to search for documents

 with Groovy action handlers and Velocity templates; the results can then be